 Through His Eyes: Remembering Old Singapore Through the Poems of Edwin Thumboo

-Singapore’s landscape is one that has undergone many changes through the ages, and has come a long way from rural kampongs and swaplands.
-As we struggle to keep pace with change, development and modernity, we also race to document, remember and hold onto what Singapore was – and by proxy, ourselves.
+Singapore’s landscape is one that has undergone many changes through the ages.
+As we struggle to keep pace with change, development and modernity, we also race to document, remember and hold onto what Singapore was – and, by proxy, who we are.

 Even for a nation as young as Singapore, enough time has passed that attachment to particular places are formed.
-Places and spaces are important markers for a people – places provide a common ground within which a community interacts and shapes its identity, and are “closely intertwined with individual and collective biographies.”2 In other words, we imbue the spaces we inhabit with meaning and memories, thus building invisible landscapes upon physical ones.
-As Yeoh and Kong mention, “places thus have a ‘depth’ which goes beyond the invisible landscape: they contain layers of meaning derived from different biographies and histories.
+Places and spaces are important markers for a people: places provide a common ground within which a community interacts and shapes its identity, and are “closely intertwined with individual and collective biographies”.2 In other words, we imbue the spaces we inhabit with meaning and memories, thus building invisible landscapes upon physical ones.
+As Brenda S.A.
+Yeoh and Lily Kong wrote: “[P]laces thus have a ‘depth’ which goes beyond the invisible landscape: they contain layers of meaning derived from different biographies and histories.
 Place meanings are further strengthened when levels of personal biography and collective history are compounded.”3

 The passage of time is marked by our changing city.
-Singapore’s journey from kampongs, to multi-storeyed public housing, from old “mama” shops to massive shopping malls showcases our past, present and hopes for the future.
+Singapore’s journey from kampongs to multistorey public housing, from old “mama” shops to massive shopping malls, showcases our past, present and hopes for the future.
 Most Singaporeans have seen these changes happen throughout their lifetime.
 Ironically, this rapid change has given rise to a groundswell of nostalgia in all sorts of ways – many shops, homes, cafes and hotel spaces now boast retro interior design (a choice vintage sofa here, an old-fashioned typewriter there); fashion is part of this rising trend (as seen in how the 1960s style made a comeback in renewed forms).
-“Nostalgia is likely when social change is rapid enough to be detectable in one lifetime at the same time, there must be available evidences of the past… to remind one of how things used to be.”4 Places and buildings are one of the most visible evidence and links to the past – and they help to anchor our memories and identities.
+“Nostalgia is likely when social change is rapid enough to be detectable in one lifetime at the same time, there must be available evidences of the past… to remind one of how things used to be.”4 Places and buildings are among the most visible evidence and links to the past – and they help anchor our memories and identities.

 Places as Anchors

 Old places make an otherwise invisible history visible – not only in terms of the political and social history of a place, but in terms of a community’s shared and personal histories.
-The places that we give meaning to, are not always necessarily gazetted buildings or monuments – they are homes, playgrounds, streets, even foodstalls, places that are ordinary.
+The places that we give meaning to are not necessarily gazetted buildings or monuments; they are homes, playgrounds, streets, even foodstalls, places that are ordinary.

 Places and Identity